 - COUNCIL:

-- PROFESSIONALS
+- o PROFESSIONALS

-- COMMITTEE MEMBERS
+- O COMMITTEE MEMBERS

 - DISTRICT:

-- DAY CAMP DIRECTORS
+- O DAY CAMP DIRECTORS

 - CAMP:

-- CAMP DIRECTORS
+- O CAMP DIRECTORS

-- PROGRAM DIRECTORS
+- O PROGRAM DIRECTORS

 - AQUATICS DIRECTORS

-- PACK, TROOP or CREW
+- PACK, TROOP, CREW or SHIP

-- O UNIT COMMITTEE
+- OUNIT COMMITTEE

 - O UNIT ADULT LEADERSHIP

 Preface -

 This BSA Aquatics Management Guide is intended to serve as a guide for those tasked with planning, developing, and delivering aquatics program at all levels of scouting.
 It will provide guidance for Camp Management and Aquatics Directors while, at the same time, giving Council and District professionals and volunteers direction in developing exciting and safe aquatics programs.